 When Premier League managers lose their cool

-Nigel Pearson’s appointment as Watford boss sees a return to the Premier League of one of football’s feistiest managers.
+Maurizio Sarri appeared to storm out of training on the eve of Chelsea’s Europa League final against Arsenal in Baku.

-The 56-year-old was involved in some high-profile outbursts during his time in charge of Leicester.
+The Blues manager threw his baseball cap to the ground and kicked it before walking down the Baku Olympic Stadium tunnel.

-Here, the PA news agency looks at examples of Premier League managers losing their tempers.
+Here, Press Association Sport looks at other examples of Premier League managers losing their tempers.

 Nigel Pearson (Leicester)